Philippine banks’ loan growth in January slowest in nearly two years - BusinessWorld Online

 Month on month, M3 edged up by 0.8% on a seasonally adjusted basis.

-M3 is a measure of the amount of money in the economy that includes currencies in circulation, bank deposits, and other financial assets that are easily convertible to cash.
+M3 is a measure of the amount of money in the economy that includes currencies in circulation, bank deposits, and other financial assets easily convertible to cash.

 Domestic claims, which include those from private and government sectors, stood at P22.297 trillion, up 10% year on year from P20.275 trillion.